 Cons of child care centers

 - High staff turnover: Child care centers can be demanding workplace environments, and it’s not uncommon to see high turnover rates.
-If you’re looking for an environment that fosters a deep, long-term bond between your child and his or her caregiver, a center won’t necessarily be the place to find it.

 A nanny is a person who either lives in your home or comes to your home during the day to care for your child and perhaps do some light housekeeping.
 This child care option is typically more expensive than child care centers or family child care homes.